-Some Chinese pig farmers are "producing" giant pig breeds as the country faces shortages of livestock.
+Some Chinese pig farmers are "producing" giant pig breeds as the country faces livestock shortages.

-Much like in the Netflix movie a while ago, “Okja,” in which a company selected a particular huge animal species to maximize profits, some breeders counteract the shortage of animals by raising more and larger ones.
-And when I say "big" I mean "big in a more than suspicious way".
+A bit like in the Netflix film from some time ago, “Okja,” in which a company selected a particular huge animal species to maximize profits, some farmers counteract the shortage of animals by breeding increasingly larger ones.
+And when I say “big” I mean “large beyond suspicion”.
 A Chinese pig is something abnormal.
 Chinese breeds appear to be now composed only of giant pigs.

 In Nanning, the capital of Guangxi province, a farmer raised pigs weighing over 500 kilos and as big as polar bears.
 Oh my God, I shivered: think if the Chinese started to raise giant bears.
 How do you say goodbye in Chinese?